Overview

 (With Morph Target Stored)

 While a morph target is stored, one can use the Morph Brush to bring back parts of the stored morph.
-Or in more practical terms, erase strokes that where done after the morph was stored.
+Or in more practical terms, erase strokes that were done after the morph was stored.

 Morphs and layers also have a great synergy, as showcased in this video.